Vail Resorts’ Sustainability Claims Don’t Ski Straight: A Tale of Profit Over Planet with an Environmental Track Record

 The Disconnect and the Path Forward

 Vail’s “Epic Promise” feels like a marketing mogul when juxtaposed with their environmental track record.
 Their business model—expand, extract, entice—thrives on resource intensity, making zero impact a steep climb.
-Locals in Vail, Tahoe and other Vail Resort towns, impacted by polluted creeks and lost/harmed habitats, deserve more than negotiated settlements or PR pledges when destruction occurs.
+Locals in Vail, Tahoe and other Vail Resort towns, impacted by polluted creeks and lost or harmed habitats, deserve more than negotiated settlements or PR pledges when destruction occurs.
 Advocacy, like petitions demanding transparency around Gore Creek, can pressure Vail to raise the bar—think above and beyond contributions to recovering from environmental damage of their doing.
-Or putting true preventative measures in place that completely eliminate their need for reactive responses — or in some cases, no response at all — and keep themselves out of the PR hot seat.
-Until Vail rethinks growth over planet, their sustainability claims will remain a slippery slope, leaving outdoor users, skiers and ecosystems to navigate the fallout.
+Or putting true preventative measures in place that completely eliminate their need for reactive responses — or in some cases, no response at all — keeping themselves out of the PR hot seat.
+Until Vail rethinks growth over planet, their sustainability claims will remain a slippery slope, leaving outdoor users, skiers and ecosystems to navigate the impacts.

 Vail Resorts has the resources, talent, and visibility to lead the ski industry toward real sustainability.
 But that means turning the Epic Promise from PR into policy and from reaction into responsibility.
-Together, through transparency and advocacy, we can protect our forests and give our environement & the wildlife a future they deserve.
+Together, through transparency and advocacy, we can protect our forests and wildlife while holding those accountable who have damaged it.

 We know a word class operation can set world class examples and we’d love to see that from Vail.
 Are they up for it?

-Thank you for reading and consider signing and sharing our petition.
+Thank you for reading.
+Think about signing and sharing our petition with your friends.

 Note to readers and supporters: